Thilash/Inventory-Management-App/README.md

 Go to the main page:
 http://localhost:5000/data/create

-Fill out the form with item information to be added to the database Price and quantity cannot be negative so if a negative value is inserted, it is displayed as positive.
+Fill out the form with item information to be added to the database.
+Price and quantity cannot be negative so if a negative value is inserted, it is displayed as positive.

 At any point, click "All Inventory" to view all the items in the database.